Blog

 Ignacio Berardi May 21, 2026

-The build cost most teams calculate is the initial engineering investment: a small team of software engineers, a few quarters of R&D, and a working v1 of internal reconciliation logic.
+The cost most teams calculate upfront is the initial engineering investment: a small team, a few quarters of R&D, and a working v1.
 That number is usually wrong by a factor of three or more, because it ignores the run-rate maintenance cost.

 Reconciliation software is not a one-time build.
-It is an ongoing maintenance burden.
 Every new payment service provider integration adds edge cases.
 Every change to a bank’s file format breaks something downstream.
-Every new product line introduces new flow of funds patterns the matching engine has to learn.
-As Deloitte’s technical debt analysis makes clear, technical debt suppresses value, consumes technology capacity, and requires sustained modernization and governance to avoid compounding costs.
+Every new product line introduces flow-of-funds patterns the matching engine has not seen before.
+As Deloitte’s technical debt analysis makes clear, technical debt suppresses value, consumes engineering capacity, and requires sustained modernization to avoid compounding costs.

 The hidden costs of an internal build include:

 The opportunity cost matters as much as the direct cost.
-Every engineering hour spent on internal reconciliation logic is an hour not spent on the product roadmap.
-For payment companies, fintechs, marketplaces, and insurtechs operating at scale, that tradeoff is usually unfavorable.
+For fintech and payment companies operating at scale, every engineering hour spent on internal reconciliation logic is an hour not spent on the product.
+That tradeoff is almost always unfavorable.

-Building reconciliation software internally still makes sense in a narrow set of cases.
-If your reconciliation logic is a genuine competitive moat, if your transaction patterns are unlike anything a vendor supports, or if you have a large R&D team with reconciliation as a strategic pillar, an internal build can be the right call.
+Building internally still makes sense in a narrow set of conditions.
+If reconciliation logic is a genuine competitive moat, if your transaction model is unlike anything a vendor supports, or if reconciliation is a product feature you sell rather than an internal workflow, an internal build can be the right call.

 Building tends to be defensible when:

-Outside those conditions, building usually generates more cost than control.
-A bespoke reconciliation solution that the finance team cannot configure without filing an engineering ticket is not complete control.
-It is a dependency.
+Outside those conditions, building usually generates more dependency than control.
+A bespoke reconciliation system the finance team cannot configure without filing an engineering ticket is not control.
+It is a bottleneck.

-The build vs. buy decision tips toward buying when the operational cost of maintaining the internal build starts crowding out the work the finance team is actually supposed to do.
-As PYMNTS reported, CFOs evaluating whether to build, buy, or partner have to weigh resources, objectives, time, talent, customization, maintenance, and ROI against each other.
-Reconciliation is one of the workflows where buying almost always wins on time-to-value, and the maintenance question is usually what tips the scale.
+The decision tips toward buying when the operational cost of maintaining the internal build starts crowding out the work the finance team is supposed to do.
+As PYMNTS Intelligence reported, CFOs evaluating build, buy, or partner weigh resources, objectives, time, talent, customization, maintenance, and ROI against each other.
+Reconciliation is one of the workflows where buying almost always wins on time-to-value, and the maintenance question is what tips the scale.

 Buying makes sense when:

-This is the bigger industry pattern.
-As PYMNTS Intelligence reported, CFOs are increasingly deploying automation layers between payment systems, ERP, billing, and banks because manual reconciliation slows reporting and decision-making.
+As PYMNTS Intelligence also reported, CFOs are increasingly deploying automation layers between payment systems, ERP, billing, and banks because manual reconciliation slows reporting and decision-making.
 The buy decision is not about replacing engineering judgment.
-It is about putting the reconciliation workflow back in the hands of the finance team.
+It is about returning the reconciliation workflow to the finance team.

 Dimension Build Buy

-Time-to-value 6-18 months to v1, then iterative Live in weeks
+Time-to-value 6 to 18 months to v1, then iterative Live in weeks

 Engineering dependency Permanent None after implementation